• Skip to main content

 Sateliot will test a pioneering system that allows its satellites to connect with IoT devices without relying on satellite navigation systems (GNSS) such as GPS.

-This breakthrough opens new opportunities in sectors such as Defense and Security, where Europe’s technological autonomy and operation in “GNSS-denied” environments are strategic priorities.
+This breakthrough opens new opportunities in sectors such as Security, where Europe’s technological autonomy and operation in “GNSS-denied” environments are strategic priorities.

 LEO satellite constellations, such as the one developed by Sateliot, provide coverage in areas beyond the reach of terrestrial networks -over half of the planet’s surface.
 However, until now, they depended on GNSS, increasing both the energy consumption of devices and terminal costs.